 80 Years Strong

 In 2019, the Northern Territory Police Association proudly celebrated its 80th Anniversary.
 Eighty years of working together to protect our future, 80 years of standing together, side by side, so no one is forced to stand alone.

 The first official meeting of the NTPA was on November 12, 1939.

 Back then, it was a small group of bright and visionary officers who decided to formalise their strength in numbers.

-This video below is a snapshot of memories and reflections of past and present members of the NTPA and a chance to reflect on the successes and challenges of the past 80 years, as well as a chance to explore the future of our Association.
+This video above is a snapshot of memories and reflections of past and present members of the NTPA and a chance to reflect on the successes and challenges of the past 80 years, as well as a chance to explore the future of our Association.

 SPECIAL THANKS & CREDITS: PRLX Creative Production, Northern Territory Police, Fire and Emergency Services (NTPFES), Australian Broadcasting Corporation (ABC), Australian Screen.